Battle of Aleppo (2012–2016): 2015: War of attrition

 On 13 April, Islamist opposition forces and al-Nusra Front renewed their assault on the Air Force Intelligence building, utilizing a tunnel bomb followed by an assault.
 Much of the Air Force Intelligence building was reportedly damaged as a result of the tunnel bomb.
-Between 27 and 29 April, the FSA and Ahrar ash-Sham launched an operation in the old city of Aleppo and al-Hatab Square in the Al-Jdayde (Jdeideh) District, which included tunnel bombs and the shelling of buildings where soldiers were stationed.
+Between 27 and 29 April, the FSA and Ahrar ash-Sham launched an operation in the old city of Aleppo and al-Hatab Square in Al-Jdayde (Jdeideh) District, which included tunnel bombs and the shelling of buildings where soldiers were stationed.
 The rebels claimed to have killed 76 troops in these operations.
 Sahat Al Hatab square and the buildings around it were left devastated as a result of this operation.
 Numerous monuments, including churches, a mosque, the Waqf of Ibshir Mustafa Pasha Complex complex, the wool souk and al-Hatab Square were heavily damaged or destroyed by the explosions.

 Sham Legion multiple rocket launcher mounted on a technical launches rockets at YPG positions in Aleppo, 2 October 2015.

 In preparation for a new offensive, the rebels heavily shelled government-held parts of Aleppo, leaving 43 civilians dead and 190 wounded on 15 June.
 On 17 June, rebel forces captured the western neighborhood of Rashideen from Syrian government forces.
 Throughout 19 and 20 June, a new round of rebel shelling killed 19 more civilians.
-UK-based group SOHR asserted that the al-Nusra Front launched a suicide attack against a Ba'athist military outpost in July 2015 in Aleppo, killing 25 pro-Assad fighters.
+UK-based group SOHR asserted that Al-Nusra Front launched a suicide attack against a Ba'athist military outpost in July 2015 in Aleppo, killing 25 pro-Assad fighters.

 In early July, two rebel coalitions launched an offensive against the government-held western half of the city.
 During five days of fighting, the rebels seized the Scientific Research Center on Aleppo's western outskirts, which was being used as a military barracks.
 Two rebel attacks on the Jamiyat al-Zahra area were repelled.
 Government forces launched an unsuccessful counter-attack against the Scientific Research Center.

-In mid-October, ISIL captured four rebel-held villages northeast of Aleppo, while the Army seized the Syria-Turkey Free Trade Zone, the al-Ahdath juvenile prison and cement plant.
+In mid-October, ISIL captured four rebel-held villages northeast of Aleppo, while the Army seized the Syria-Turkey Free Trade Zone, al-Ahdath juvenile prison and cement plant.
 Meanwhile, the SAA and Hezbollah launched an offensive south of Aleppo, reporting they had captured 408 km2 of territory in one month.
 By late December, reporting that they were in control of 3/4 of the southern Aleppo countryside.